rynaardb/rynaardb.github.io_BK/_drafts/2021-05-26-building-containerized-microservices-golang.md

 With all the boring stuff out of the way, it's time to get our hands dirty writing some code.
 Let's get started with building our microservice in Go.

+If you wish to follow along, you can download the complete project from my GitHub [repo](https://github.com/rynaardb/go-inventory-microservice).

 ### Project Structure

 To keep things neatly organized, we'll be splitting up our project into logical layers: